SumoLogic-Labs/serverless-sumo-search/README.md

 Work in progress:
 - ~~Doesn't actually create proper CSV output~~
 - ~~Deal with records also (aggregation queries)~~
-- API frontend
+- API frontend async
-- Should send SNS notification at the end
+- Should send SNS notification at the end?
+- API frontend that waits for X seconds and returns or returns a pointer
 - Error handling
 - Tests!!!